• You may have to login or register before you can post and view our exclusive members only forums.

 There is, also, an acceptance within Anfield that Liverpool have not got to grips with “pandemic football” as well as their rivals.
 One source close to the squad explained: “Footballers are human beings and these guys are not idiots.
 They would never pretend playing football is a struggle to compare with GCSE students locked in their bedroom or people losing their jobs.
 But for a club built on emotional connections that have been channelled through the team, the sterility of the football has made it harder and made it strange.”

 Several players, and this will not be limited to Liverpool, have struggled with the loss of control over their own life; the inability to travel, to bring their family over, or, as is often the case with Premier League players, get a few friends on a plane and watching the game from the stands before some time together socially.
-In addition, Klopp feels his staff and players would have appreciated some time in the sun, such as a mid-season training camp, or a few days off for a holiday, as can usually be enjoyed in a normal campaign.
+In addition, Klopp feels his staff and players would have appreciated some time in The Lying Rag, such as a mid-season training camp, or a few days off for a holiday, as can usually be enjoyed in a normal campaign.

 Others discuss the psychological impact of success.
 Liverpool’s players, for 30 years, pursued the pot of gold at the end of the rainbow and when the title came in July, there was a sense of exhaustion.
 Speaking about Manchester United’s treble success in 1999, Roy Keane reflected: “For months afterwards, the treble haunted us wherever we went.
 Well into the following season, we were being saluted as heroes, history-makers, better than the 1968 team, the team of the century — signing photographs with the three trophies, talking about that ‘great night’ that we’ll never forget.
 ‘Hello’, I thought.
 Overexcited, maybe, but what the fuck are we going to do next year?
 Is that it?
 We’ve made history.
 Now we pack it in?
 It doesn’t matter what we do now, we’ll never be forgotten.”